Thomas Cook Tourism

-Thomas Cook Tourism (UK) Company Limited, known as Thomas Cook UK, is a British package holiday provider which offers 'Flight + Hotel' packages and Hotel only bookings.
-The company was launched in 2019, when Chinese firm Fosun International purchased the brand from the insolvent Thomas Cook Group, and began trading in September 2020.
+Thomas Cook Tourism (UK) Company Limited, known as Thomas Cook UK, is a British online travel agent which offers package holidays and city breaks around the world.
+The company was launched in 2019, when the brand was purchased from the insolvent Thomas Cook Group, and began trading in September 2020.

-The Thomas Cook brand stands for "package your own holiday".
-Thomas Cook promises to let customers travel when they choose to do so, and for as long as the customer wants.
-Thomas Cook travel agencies claim to provide access to thousands of hotels and flight routes from a variety of airlines.
+Thomas Cook describes its business model as "package your own holiday", allowing customers to travel whenever and for as long as they wish.
+Thomas Cook provides access to tens of thousands of hotels and most flight routes leaving the UK.

 History

 2019

 Before the formation of the new company, its owner Fosun International held a 7% stake in the British insolvent Thomas Cook Group.

 In August 2019, Fosun negotiated a rescue package for the failing group, which had lost £1.5bn in that year.
 The package consisted of a £900m bailout, in which Fosun would pay in £450m and the other £450m paid by banks and bondholders; the deal would mean that Fosun would hold a stake of 75 percent in the Thomas Cook Group Tour Operator and 25% in Thomas Cook Group Airlines.
-The rescue package fell through in September when investors demanded an extra £200m to ensure the group survived through winter.
+The rescue package fell through in September when the creditors, including RBS and Lloyds, demanded an extra £200m to ensure the group survived through winter.

 On the morning of 23 September 2019, Thomas Cook Group entered compulsory liquidation and all operations ceased.

 On 1 November 2019, it was announced that Fosun had acquired the Thomas Cook brand and numerous hotels for £11m.
 The new company was set to commence operations in 2020, as Fosun began hiring former Thomas Cook executives to begin relaunch preparations in late 2019.